 Contact: Fr Pat Browne 020 7834 6965 firstname.lastname@example.org or JudyAnn Masters 020 7834 6965 email@example.com

 Fancy strutting your stuff on the stage?
-The drama group was founded in 1987 and presents two or three productions a year in a wide variety of styles from variety and pantomime to adaptations of famous dramas and Passion plays.
+The drama group was founded in 1987 and presents productions yearly in a wide variety of styles from variety and pantomime to adaptations of famous dramas and Passion plays.
 There’s a part for everyone, however big or small your talent – on stage, backstage or front of house.

 Commitment: Full on when the productions are under way.

 Contact: Eileen Sheedy 020 7834-8053 or Colin Lavender 07766 704 337

 The Eagles is a ministry geared for young people from Year 4 through Year 8.
 The monthly meetings are a dynamic combination of relevant faith sharing for this age bracket and fun activities.

 Parishioners from young adults upwards assist in the distribution of Holy Communion at Mass and to the sick of the parish.
 You process in with the priest, altar servers and readers at the beginning of Mass.
 Full training given.